Our Staff

 Director and Lead Educator

-Denise is currently working on becoming a Forest and Nature School Practitioner through the Child and Nature Alliance of Canada.
+Denise is trained as a Forest and Nature School Practitioner through the Child and Nature Alliance of Canada.
 Denise enjoys tending to her garden and going on outdoor family adventures that may include camping, canoeing, backpacking, and skiing.

 Topher Matthews